XTLS/Xray-docs-next/docs/en/development/index.md

 # Development Guide

-## Compile Documentation
+## Compilation Documentation

-Xray supports multiple platforms, and you can perform cross-compilation on various platforms by yourself.
+Xray supports a wide range of platforms, allowing you to perform cross-compilation on various systems yourself.

-Please click [Compile Documentation](./intro/compile.md) to view specific compile-related content.
+Please click [Compilation Documentation](./intro/compile.md) to view specific compilation-related content.

-## Design Concept
+## Design Philosophy

-Xray kernel provides a platform for secondary development.
+The Xray kernel provides a platform upon which secondary development can be conducted.

-This section explains the design goals and architecture of Xray.
+This chapter expounds on Xray's design goals and architecture.

-Please click [Design Principles](./intro/design.md) to learn about the design goals and architecture of Xray.
+Please click [Design Philosophy](./intro/design.md) to understand Xray's design goals and architecture.

-## Development Standards
+## Development Guidelines

-This section outlines the guidelines to follow when obtaining code, developing, submitting PRs, as well as the relevant coding standards.
+This chapter explains the guidelines to follow during the process of obtaining code, conducting development, and submitting PRs, as well as relevant coding conventions.

-Please click [Development Specification](./intro/guide.md) to view the guidelines that should be followed during Xray development.
+Please click [Development Guidelines](./intro/guide.md) to view the criteria to be followed in Xray development.

 ## Protocol Details

-Xray uses many protocols, and you can obtain a detailed description of each protocol through various means.
+Xray utilizes many types of protocols.
+You can obtain detailed descriptions of these protocols through various channels.

 ### [VLESS Protocol](./protocols/vless.md)